-

 100-level: Introduction to Socio-Cultural Anthropology

 This course introduces the field of socio-cultural anthropology as a way to consider humanity in its numerous manifestations and in its intricate complexities.
 In trying to account for the social and cultural variation in the world, it explores alien and seemingly exotic practices in far-away places, and it re-considers our own everyday practices and ideas in the places we call home.
-In the process, students will gain a general, though comprehensive, introduction to the aims, scope, methods, and history of socio-cultural anthropology.200-level: Anthropology and the Study of Politics
+In the process, students will gain a general, though comprehensive, introduction to the aims, scope, methods, and history of socio-cultural anthropology.200-level: Anthropology & the Study of Politics

 Anthropology retains a long-standing engagement with the state as an object of scholarly study.
 This course takes its point of departure with its most recent body of work.
 In doing so, we chart the ways contemporary scholars tackle the complex nature of the state, especially as it relates to social and cultural processes.
 The course focuses on the ‘faces of the state’ – that is, on its numerous manifestations – with the overriding aim of exploring together what might constitute an ‘ethnography of the state’.
-In pursing this agenda, we draw on literature from a wide-range of disciplines.300-level: The Dynamics of Globalization
+In pursing this agenda, we draw on literature from a wide-range of disciplines.300-level: The Development Encounter

 Economics